pmcanto/Roleta-para-jogos-e-filmes/README.md

+# Roleta para jogos e filmes

 Projeto feito para estudo de como utilizar arquivos externos como um .txt para armazenar dados em um programa python, com uma versão para jogos e outro para filmes

 Project created for studying how to use external files, such as a .txt file, to store data in a Python program, with one version for games and another for movies.